-Furthermore, even if a Pauli partitioning $\mathcal B_{\rm{Pauli}}$ requires more than two non-commuting Pauli groupings, we can still restrict our considerations to the case $H = H_1 + H_2$.
+Furthermore, we emphasize that even if a Pauli partitioning $\mathcal B_{\rm{Pauli}}$ requires more than two non-commuting Pauli groupings, we can still restrict our considerations to the case $H = H_1 + H_2$.
 To see this, let us assume we need to partition the mutually commuting grouping measurements into 3 parts.
-As Eq.~\eqref{eq: std_error_ineq} is independent of the state, we know that measuring finer partitioned always increases the combined variance (e.g. plug in on the LHS $H_2$ instead of $H$).
-Hence, for finding the lower bound, it suffices to consider a two partition, where we can measure $H_1$ and put all other terms into $H_2$.
+As Eq.~\eqref{eq: std_error_ineq} is independent of the state, we know that measuring finer partitions always increases the combined variance (e.g. insert $H_2$ instead of $H$ on the l.h.s.).
+Hence, for finding the lower bound, it suffices to consider a two-partition, where we can measure $H_1$ and put all other terms into $H_2$.

-To prove a sampling improvement for measuring in the eigenbases of decoupled subsystems, we express the decoupled Hamiltonians as an orbit of a subgroup of the translations along the $x$- and $y$-direction of a 2-dimensional lattice.
-The operators $T_\ell^x$ and $T_\ell^y$ denote a translation by $\ell$ sites into the respective direction.
-Both direction are connected via a local rotation operation $S$ that maps $T_\ell^y = S T_\ell^x S$.
-Altogether, we consider subgroups of the symmetry group

-With this, every $k$-local, translation invariant Hamiltonian can be written as an orbit of $\mathcal{T}$ acting on a unit cell interaction $V$, i.e.